iliagsy/iliagsy.github.io/_posts/2018-04-21-Can-the-trump-boom-last.md

 As the economy approaches full employment, an *astonishing* _pickup_ in productivity would be neede to accomplish that.
 But Trump-bashes overstate their case too.

 They dismiss the optimism of consumers and bosses as sentiment, not substance.
-They warn that the stock market if dangerously overvalued and that America's expansion, which is in its 102nd month, must soom _falter_.
+They warn that the stock market is dangerously overvalued and that America's expansion, which is in its 102nd month, must soom _falter_.

 ### （2）
 Yet the economy is not in *immediate danger*.
-And the maturity of the business cycle cuts both ways.
+And the maturity of the business cycle _cuts both ways_.

 It makes a nonsense of Mr Trump's claims to be *the author of American economic success*.
 But the economy is also capable of some welcome surprises.